-When Enable SMDR Extension Processing is selected, SMDR Extension processing occurs before calls are transferred to the Collection Server.
+When Enable SMDR Extension Processing is selected, SMDR Extension processing occurs before calls are made available via the Web Portal and before they are transferred to the Collection Server, if one is used.

 SMDR Extensions are defined per Switch, not per Span.
 Assign Spans to the Switch containing the applicable SMDR Extensions list.